-The two Democratic congressmen vying to represent the redrawn 9th District will meet in Teaneck in what will likely be their last joint appearance before the June primary, local reform group Bergen Grassroots said.
+The two Democratic congressmen vying to represent the will meet in Teaneck in what will likely be their last joint appearance before the June primary, local reform group Bergen Grassroots said.

-Rep. Steve Rothman and Rep. Bill Pascrell have been engaged in a bitter inter-party fight after the 9th District was redrawn.
+Rep. Steve Rothman and Rep. Bill Pascrell have been engaged after the 9th District was redrawn.
 Teaneck, once completely in the old 9th District, was split between the redrawn 9th and Republican-leaning 5th.

-The two will face written questions submitted by audience members during a May 23 forum at the Ethical Culture Society on Larch Avenue.
+The two will face written questions submitted by audience members during a May 23 forum at the on Larch Avenue.

 “Because the Congressmen have served for the same period and have similar voting records, voters have had a difficult time differentiating between the two on matters of public policy," Michael Sheinfield, a Bergen Grassroots Steering Committee member, said in a news release.
 "We hope the residents of the redrawn 9th will use this unique opportunity to get answers to their questions just days before they head to the polls.”